percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 To view the agents running on a service and their health status, click **OK** or **Failed** under the **Monitoring** column.
 Furthermore, you can also check the properties of a particular agent by clicking the <image src="../../_images/arrow-downward.ico" width="15px" aria-label="downward arrow"/> icon under the **Options** column.
 ![!image](../../_images/PMM_Inventory_Service_Agent_Properties.png)

+#### Node-service relationship

+Starting with PMM 2.40.0, you click on the link in the **Node Name** column to view the node on which a specific service is running and analyze how node-level resource utilization impacts the performance of those services.

+Understanding the relationship between nodes and services is key to gaining insights into the distribution and performance of individual services across nodes.

+- **Deployment**: Services within PMM are deployed on nodes and rely on them for resources, such as CPU, memory, and storage, to execute tasks.

+- **Resource allocation**: It is essential to know which nodes host which services to allocate resources appropriately to avoid underuse or overload.

+- **Performance optimization**: By analyzing node and service-level metrics, you can pinpoint and resolve issues that impede service performance, such as resource limitations and performance bottlenecks.

+- **Incident response**: When an issue or incident occurs, understanding the node-service relationship helps in troubleshooting.
+You can quickly identify which nodes and services are affected and focus your efforts on resolving the problem.

 ### **Nodes** tab